Planning-Inspectorate/ODW-Service/README.md

 # Introduction
-This repo contains all the artifacts for the PINS Operational Data Warehouse Pilot/POC.
-It consists of the following:-
+This repo contains all the artifacts and infrastructure code for the PINS Operational Data Warehouse (ODW).
+It consists of the following:
-* [Azure Synapse Workspace](workspace/) - Synapse artifacts e.g. pipelines, datasets, notebooks, linked services
-* [Azure DevOps](devops/) - Azure DevOps pipeline configuration for build/release pipelines
-* [Azure Service Bus](servicebus/) - js code for publishing/consuming service bus topics
-* [Terraform](terraform/) - terraform templates used for generating ODW infrastructure as code
+* [Infrastructure](infrastructure/) - Contains the root Terraform module for deploying the ODW environment
-* [Test Scripts](tests/) - scripts for generating synthetic data for testing purposes
+* [Pipelines](pipelines/) - Contains Azure DevOps Pipeline definitions and steps
+* [Workspace](workspace/) - Contains development data artifacts ingested into the development Azure Synapse Workspace

 # Reference Documentation
 * Azure Data Landscape